kent-map/chirpy/_posts/2024-11-17-20c-tull-biography.md

 ---
 title: "Walter Tull"
-description: "Walter Tull’s life links Folkestone to early professional football and the First World War, showing how talent and service confronted entrenched racial barriers.
-Childhood bereavement and institutional care shaped his path from Tottenham and Northampton to officer training and frontline leadership.
-His combat record and the unawarded Military Cross recommendation expose the gap between official equality and lived recognition in wartime Britain."
+description: "Walter Tull, born to an immigrant mother, defied the odds to become a professional footballer and the first Afro-Caribbean officer in the British Army."
 author: Liam Cohen
 date: 2024-11-17
 categories: [ 20c ]